-Organise your notes, it give you a chance to quickly brush through all the important concepts and will count as a round of revision.
-Identify what your mistakes and weak points are and spend little time trying to understand them and correct your methods.
+Organize your notes, it gives you a chance to quickly brush through all the important concepts and will count as a round of revision.
+Identify what your mistakes and weak points are and spend a little time trying to understand them and correct your methods.

 Level-2: For practice, you can solve the material given to you by our coaching institute Engineers Academy or some other standard books/question banks.
 And must be solved all IES previous questions (objective and subjective).

-Practising sample papers will also build your confidence and shine a torch on where you are going wrong.
-Topics which contain lot of problem solving required practice and time, spend at least an hour every day solving these questions.
+Practicing sample papers will also build your confidence and shine a torch on where you are going wrong.
+Topics that contain a lot of problem-solving required practice and time, spend at least an hour every day solving these questions.

 Level-3: This is probably the most crucial period.
 It should be majorly devoted to taking subject tests and full-syllabus mock tests.
 Take as many tests as you can.
 However, taking two subject tests for each subject and around 15 full syllabus tests would be more than sufficient.
 Try to introspect the kind of mistakes that you are making and make sure you don’t repeat them.
 Identify your weak areas and try to fill up the gaps.